yashnaik99/CNN-on-CIFAR-10/README.md

 The assignment instructions are as follows:

-1. Please refer to the DenseNet pdf file link to access the state-of-art DenseNet code for reference - DenseNet - cifar10 notebook link
+1. Please refer to the [DenseNet pdf file](https://github.com/yashnaik99/CNN-on-CIFAR-10/blob/416ce44af4d000b8b7f67b99f682cc9d41e84d89/dense.pdf) to access the state-of-art DenseNet code for reference - DenseNet - cifar10 notebook link
 2. You need to create a copy of this and "retrain" this model to achieve 90+ test accuracy.
 3. You cannot use DropOut layers.
 4. You MUST use Image Augmentation Techniques.